Below we’ve put together a list of the pros and cons of hydrogen fuel cell cars.

 Hydrogen Gas Can Be Renewable

-Producing hydrogen gas from fossil fuel like methane/natural gas might be non renewable
+Producing hydrogen gas from fossil fuel like methane/natural gas is generally non renewable

-But, a more renewable way might be via the electrolysis of water
+But, a more renewable way to produce hydrogen might be via the electrolysis of water

-According to some reports, a few of the more renewable electrolysis methods might include:
+According to some reports, a few of the more renewable electrolysis methods to produce hydrogen might include:

 – Biological water splitting (using sunlight and microorganisms)